ZackWhiteIT/orange_pages/exercises/exercises.md

 | 2️⃣9️⃣ Binary Search Algorithm | Efficient searching | 🔟 |
 | 3️⃣0️⃣ Conway’s Game of Life | Cellular automata | 🔟 |

----

 ### 🏅 **How to Play**

 1️⃣ Start with the **Beginner Level** challenges to earn **0-30 points**.
 2️⃣ Move on to **Intermediate Level** challenges as you reach **31-70 points**.
 3️⃣ Conquer the **Advanced Level** to reach **100 points and beyond**!
 4️⃣ Track your progress and challenge teammates to a friendly competition.

-Absolutely!
-Here are all **30 Python coding challenges**, grouped by their **difficulty levels** and structured for easy reference.

----

 ## 🟢 **Beginner Level (1-3 Points Each)**